 The GreenBits app remains secure using a PIN.
 You will create this PIN when you first start the app.
 Afterward, you’ll receive a PIN prompt each time the app starts.
 If you enter the PIN wrong three times, the app deletes your encryption key, meaning the only recovery is your 24-word mnemonic.
 Without that, there is no hope—so make sure to copy it to a safe location.

 The company operating one of the most significant bitcoin blockchain checking and analysis platforms also runs one of the most secure bitcoin wallets, too.
-The aptly named Blockchain Wallet is safe, easy to use, and supports a vast range of fiat currencies.
+The Blockchain Wallet is safe, easy to use, and supports a vast range of fiat currencies.

 The Blockchain wallet uses a 12-word backup phrase to protect your wallet, acting as a backup to ensure access to your funds.
 Likewise, encryption takes place on your device, meaning your wallet’s private encryption keys never leave your possession and only you have access to the wallet.
-This also means you can take backups as and when you require, while Blockchain creates server-side backups using strong encryption.
+This also means you can take backups as and when you need them, while Blockchain creates server-side backups using strong encryption.

 Other security features include 2FA, PIN protection, paper wallet imports, as well as submitting the wallet code for regular security audits.